-- Start all communications with respect - Assume your colleagues are also starting with an intention of being respectful, especially in short form communications - Be thoughtful about community dynamics people who speak the most don't represent everyone - If your colleagues express concerns over safety, listen and respond accordingly
+- Start all communications with respect. - Assume your colleagues are also starting with an intention of being respectful, especially in short form communications. - Be thoughtful about community dynamics people who speak the most don't represent everyone. - Consider the (often unintended) effect your words may have on others who have a different lived experience. - If your colleagues express concerns, listen and respond accordingly.